SRA-VJTI/Wall-E/Installations.md

 </p>

 ### Step 8: Cloning the Wall-E Git Repo
 To clone the Repo just execute the following command on ESP-IDF Command Prompt.
 We are making the project folder in our home directory.
-Instead we can directly build in the desktop so we would just change the folder where we clone our paths to `%userprofile$\Desktop\` instead of `~/`.

 ```powershell
 cd ~